nixiieee/whisper-emotion-classifier/README.md

 python3 inference/gradio_pipeline.py
 ```

-This will open a local Gradio interface for real-time emotion recognition from audio.
+This will open a local Gradio interface for real-time emotion recognition from audio or video (`.mp3`, `.mp4` and `.wav` formats are supported).

 ---